AshishPandey90/Image-Stitcher/README.md

 The Repository contains:

 a) bunch of images to test the code

-b) fucnction files to implement homography
+b) function files to implement homography

 c) "Run Script Octave" file which has exact method call to test the implementation

 d) you will need download "SIFT demo progrem" from https://www.cs.ubc.ca/~lowe/keypoints/ for matching sift --> just download the zip file from the site , unzip it , place all the contents of this repository in the unzipped folder --> open this folder in Octave/Matlab --> run commands from "Run Script Octave" file to test